Tools and resources to help your company expand globally

 Capital Tax Rate

-Resident individuals with total assets above ARS 6 million are subject to Personal Assets Tax at rates ranging from 0.5% to 1.75%.
+Resident individuals with total assets above ARS 3 million are subject to Personal Assets Tax at rates ranging from 0.5% to 1.75% (for assets held outside of the country, the rates vary between 0.7% to 2.25%).
 For non-residents, the rate is 0.5% and applies to their assets located in Argentina (does not apply if the tax liability is lower than ARS 250).
 Equity interests in Argentine companies are subject to a 0.5% tax.
-Assets located outside of Argentina are subject to higher rates, ranging between 0.7% and 2.25%.

-The financial transactions tax of 0.6% on debits and credits in current accounts does not apply on employment compensation and pension payments.
+The financial transactions tax of 0.6% on debits and credits in current accounts does not apply to employment compensation and pension payments.

 Stamp duty of 1% is levied on the formal execution of public and private instruments including contracts, notarial deeds and promissory notes.
 Special rates of 0.5%, 1.2%, 3%, and 3.6% apply in certain cases.

-Employees contribute to the national unemployment fund, family allowances fund, and social services institute for pensioners at a unified rate of 14%; plus 3% for the social health care plan (subject to a salary cap and an exemption for a portion of the salary; updated 4 times every year in line with inflation).
+Employees contribute to the national unemployment fund, family allowances fund, and social services institute for pensioners at a unified rate of 14% (11% for pension funds + 3% for social services institute for pensioners); plus 3% for the social health care plan (subject to a salary cap and an exemption for a portion of the salary; updated 4 times every year in line with inflation).

 A tax on real properties is levied annually by provincial authorities, the same as for automobile duty.
 The province of Buenos Aires has gift and inheritance taxes.